 Client portal: AI-enhanced client communication and updates

 LEAP's strength lies in providing multiple AI capabilities within a single platform.
-This integration eliminates the need for multiple subscriptions while ensuring consistent data and workflow management.
+This integration eliminates multiple subscriptions while ensuring consistent data and workflow management.

 Matter AI analyzes case files and provides strategic insights based on similar matters.
 The system identifies patterns, suggests next steps, and highlights potential issues requiring attention.